PedroCristo/portfolio_project_3/README.md

 ### Ask Player Name and City

 ![Ask Player Name and City](./assets/images/readme/hangman-feature-2.jpg)
-* After the player sees the intro feature the computer will ask the user's to input their name and city.<br>
+* After the player sees the intro feature, the computer will ask the user's to input their name and city.<br>

 #### Empty Input for Name and City
 ![Empty Input for Name and City](./assets/images/readme/hangman-feature-3.jpg)
-* If the player does not input their name and city this alert will appear.<br>
+* If the player does not input their name and city, this alert will appear.<br>

 ### Welcome Message and Game Rules
 ![Welcome Message and Game Rules](./assets/images/readme/hangman-feature-4.jpg)